vermaakshit173-cell/TabChallenge-/README.md

-# TabChallenge
+# TapChallenge

+A fun tapping challenge game to test speed and accuracy.

+## Features
+- Tap speed testing
+- Score tracking
+- Simple and fast gameplay

+## About
-TapChallenge is an interactive app that challenges users to improve their tapping speed and reaction time.
+TapChallenge is an interactive project built to improve reaction time and tapping skills.